iaAbdulghani/Website-backend/README.md

 # Website-backend
-This is the code for my website, which is deployed on Heroku.
-You can visit it at https://ismaeel-abdulghani.herokuapp.com
+This is the code for my website, which was deployed on Heroku.
+Formerly available at https://ismaeel-abdulghani.herokuapp.com.

+Frontend can still be seen here: https://iaabdulghani.github.io/personal-website/